This article on the portion of the week was originally published in 2019.

 In our New Year’s resolution-making, I think it would behoove all of us to see everything in our lives as purposeful, as meaningful, as perfect.
 When we tap into this profound but intrinsic spiritual truth, we can start to see even the tough times as blessings.
 We can stop categorizing things as good or bad, but rather understand that everything is given to us as catalysts for our growth.
 With this in mind let’s replace the question, “Why me?” with, “What is this here to teach me?”
 We might find that we stop blaming, and like Joseph start to forgive.

-What a perfect week to begin this consciousness for 2020!
 May we strive to see all the moments in our lives as perfect, knowing that every situation is designed with precision by the Creator.

 By knowing everything is from the Divine, we can begin to experience the Divine in everything.